-E-care may be for you if you want to e-mail me directly.
+E-care may be for you if you want to e-mail me directly and after hours.

 E-mail can be used to improve communication.
 I know my families without their charts.
 I have access to my schedule and your records from my home.
 Therefore, many routine questions can be handled with e-mail when it is the most convenient and needed by you.
 I can fine tune a treatment between appointments; and facilitate the start of a new treatment along with expediting the next office visit.
 Patients enjoy the convenience of having expanded access and receiving an electronic copy of medical instructions.
 The anonymity of on-line exchanges often reduces inhibitions about describing problems.
 I enjoy benefits such as the ability to thoughtfully respond, more productive office visits, and easy documentation of correspondence.
 All of us appreciate not playing phone tag.
 I can guide you if you must go to urgent care and desire a second opinion on all options.

 Almost all insurance is structured to pay for office visits and a physical, and we will gladly bill your insurance when you are seen.
 However, physicians rarely receive third-party payment for care and research provided without face-to-face contact, despite the obvious benefits such communication brings.
 My electronic preference for communication is e-mail (a full keyboard!), but many of my patients prefer text, Facebook, and a combination of other non-secure networks to communicate.
 Often I am willing-- Insurance definitely does not cover those services.

 A low annual fee of $300.00 will include about 12-15 E-mail contacts/problems per year per household.
 A one-time payment in full is appreciated.
 This fee is pre-paid.